Acceptance of Grant Offer and Effective Date

 in relation to this programme, Ministerial correspondence and internal advice.
 This list is not exhaustive.

-relevant obligations in relation to confidentiality and the requirements of data
+relation to confidentiality and the requirements of the Data Protection

 department, contracting authority, employee, third party or sub-contractor to